-A brief history of Narikala Fortress
+A Brief History of Narikala Fortress

 In 1827 the fortress was destroyed by an earthquake and since then the citadel has not been restored completely.
 Only Ad-hoc restorations were done to the lower part of the fortress.
-Some walls were partially rebuilt and a few parapets re-sculpted in the image of the old castle’s imprint.
+Some walls were partially rebuilt and a few parapets were re-sculpted in the image of the old castle’s imprint.

 The fortress territory contains a St. Nicolas temple dating from the 12th century.
 The temple was reconstructed in 1996 in the traditions of the fortress surrounding it.
 The internal part is decorated with frescos showing scenes both from the Bible and the history of Georgia.